mlochbaum/BQN/spec/system.md

 `•path` simply gives the path of the file in which it appears.
 It includes a trailing slash but not the name of the file itself.

 `•name` gives the name, including the extension, of the file in which it appears.
 It doesn't include the path.

+`•wdpath` returns the path of the current working directory, like the Unix `pwd` command, but including a trailing slash.

 `•Exit` immediately terminates the running BQN process.
 If the argument is a valid return code (on Unix, an integer), it is returned; otherwise, the default return code (the one returned when the end of the program is reached) is used.